0exp/qonfig/README.md

 ### Default setting values file

+- defines a file that should be used for setting values initialization for your config object;
 - `.values_file(file_path, format: :dynamic, strict: false, expose: nil)`
   - `file_path` - full file path or `:self` (`:self` menas "load setting values from __END__ data");
   - `:format` - defines the format of file (`:dynamic` means "try to automatically infer the file format") (`:dynamic` by default);